A global issue. A crisis in Kenya

 Four legal slaughterhouses are currently running in Kenya.
 The country’s newest one is located near the Ethiopian border, promoting the smuggling of donkeys into the country.
 Across country borders, the donkey skin trade carries a major risk to welfare and health, as seen in April 2019, when Brooke witnessed an outbreak of equine flu in West Africa that killed 60,000 donkeys in Niger alone.
 The World Organisation for Animal Health (OIE) believes that it was linked to illegal transport of animals accross borders.

 “The donkey hide trade is decimating the population of donkeys in some of the world’s most vulnerable communities.
 The figures are now unsustainable.
 We’ve reached a crisis point.
 This is a global crisis.”

-- Funding community-led initiatives to protect donkeys.
+- We fund community-led initiatives to protect their donkeys.